AdobeDocs/audience-manager.en/help/using/integration/integration-other-solutions/aam-target-integration.md

 # Integrate Audience Manager With Target {#integrate-audience-manager-with-target}

-This integration lets you send Audience Manager segments to [!DNL Target].
+This integration lets you send Audience Manager segments to Adobe [!DNL Target].

 An Audience Manager - [!DNL Target] integration requires: